khinsen/leibniz/README.md

 [its own Web site](https://leibniz.khinsen.net/).

-The following text is the original README from the last activity on the first iteration, around 2020.
-Some of the links don't work any more because I stopped using GitHub pages for my personal Web site.
+The following text is the original README from the last activity on the first iteration, around 2020, except for a few links that have been updated, following a reorganization of my Web site.
-I will try to fix them for future reference.

 # A digital scientific notation